mniroy/ESP-derailleur/README.md

 - Update gear cable pull settings.
 - Update the maximum gear limit.
 - Reset settings to default values.
+- Shift gears using UP and DOWN buttons.

 ### Editing Derailleur Settings
 1. **Connect to the Wi-Fi hotspot**: Use the SSID and password provided in the code.